Volkswagen Beetle: Initial and successful models: 1946–1974

-Volkswagen introduced the 1300 in August 1965, equipped with a 1.3-litre engine producing 40 PS.
-Although featuring an identical design, the 6 PS increase was achieved through the adoption of the crankshaft from the Type 3.
+In August 1965, Volkswagen introduced the 1300, equipped with a 1.3-litre engine producing 40 PS.
+Although it featured an identical design, the 6 PS increase was achieved through the adoption of the crankshaft from the Type 3.
 This extended the stroke from 64 mm to 69 mm, resulting in an engine displacement of 1285 cc.
-1965 also marked the Beetle's most extensive design change when its body stampings were extensively revised.
-It allowed for significantly larger windows, a departure from previous designs.
+1965 also marked the Beetle's most extensive design change when its body stampings were extensively revised, allowing for significantly larger windows, a departure from previous designs.
 The windshield increased by 11% in area and adopted a slight curvature, replacing its flat configuration.
 Door windows also expanded by 6%, with a slight backward canting of door vent window edges.
 Rear side windows increased by 17.5%, and the rear window by 19.5%.

 In 1967, updates comprised shortened front and rear bonnets, box-profile bumpers with a railway rails design that were installed at a higher position, vertically oriented scattering discs for the headlights and larger rear lights with an iron design.
 Volkswagen introduced an external fuel filler flap, eliminating the need to open the front bonnet for refuelling.
 In September 1967, the 1500 Beetle was introduced.
 Its engine displacement was approximately 1493 cc, its power output was 32 kW and featured a three-speed semi-automatic transmission.
 In 1968, the 1200 received fully independent suspension, some stylistic improvements and an external fuel cap.
 The 1300 transitioned from six-volt to twelve-volt electrics and received dual circuit braking and a fuel gauge.
 The 1500 also received these alterations, as well as carburettor enhancements.
 In 1969, the 1200 received twelve-volt electrics, hazard warning lamps and a locking fuel cap.
 The 1300 was available with a semi-automatic transmission and radial-ply tyres.
 In 1970, the 1500 received a new carburettor and dual circuit braking, and Volkswagen discontinued the 1500.

 In 1971, the 1200 received a larger windscreen, while the 1300 received a power increase to 32 kW and larger brakes, effectively replacing the 1500.
 Volkswagen replaced the 1300 with the 1300A "economy version" in 1973 for the 1974 model year, possessing the same specifications as the 1300 but maintaining the same overall design as the 1200.